 Americans are now suffering from painful increases in the cost of gasoline at the pumps with no end in sight.
 People are clamouring for alternative new sources of energy.
 Many seem to think that we do not have to obey laws of thermodynamics.
 Using energy always produces heat, and unless it can be dissipated, temperatures must rise.

 Because people have electrical outlets all over their houses and offices, they suffer from the illusion that electricity is clean energy, infinite in supply and will always be there.
 None of these assumptions is true -- unless we convert to an electrical system based on renewable resources such as solar energy, power grids must ultimately fail and the internet will cease to be.
-Whenever you turn on a light or an air conditioner, chances are that coal is being burned to generate the electricity you're using.
+Whenever you turn on a light or an air conditioner, chances are that coal or methane is being burned to generate the electricity you're using.
 A relatively small amount of electricity is generated by other sources such as by wind, hydro-electric, and/or solar energy.
-When you turn on a light, you are usually releasing solar energy captured by plants millions of years ago -- essentially, you are being illuminated by fossil sunlight that fell on the Earth long ago.
+When you turn on a light, you are usually releasing solar energy captured by plants millions of years ago -- essentially, you are being illuminated by fossil sunlight that fell on the Earth long ago before humans even existed.
 Unfortunately, electricity is difficult to store and usually must be used immediately.
 Battery technology to improve our ability to store electric energy has been painfully slow.

 Al Gore's bold new goal of converting to a solar-powered electrical energy system would greatly reduce carbon emissions from the burning of non-renewable fossil fuels.
 Switching over to renewable sources of energy (wind and sun) would also make our electrical grid system more stable and reliable in the future (download Helmut Burkhardt's essay on energy technology).
 However, switching over to renewable energy is not nearly as simple and easy as many people might hope ( Renewable Energy: The Vision And A Dose Of Reality).
 Even if all humans stopped burning fossil fuels entirely right now, the planet will continue to warm for some decades.
 Earth simply cannot support all 7+ billion of us, certainly not in the energy-consuming style in which we'd like to live.